Circuit Technology Center

 IPC defines Rework and Repair as follows.
 Rework - The act of reprocessing non-complying articles through the use of original or equivalent processing in a manner that assures full compliance of the article with applicable drawings or specifications.
 Repair - The act of restoring the functional capability of a defective article in a manner that precludes compliance or the article with applicable drawings or specifications.

-Repair encompasses much more than simply rework, i.e., removing/reattaching components.
-You must be prepared to commit in several key areas if you plan to complete repair work in-house.
+Repair encompasses much more than rework, i.e., removing/reattaching components.
+You must be prepared to commit to several critical areas if you plan to complete repair work in-house.
 If not, you are better off contracting the work out to a reputable repair facility.
-In reality, more damage can be done to a board from a botched repair than from most other causes.
+More damage can be done to a board from a botched repair than from most other causes.
 Aside from soldering and desoldering, other aspects of repair can include replacing damaged circuits, gold contacts, and SMT pads; re-plating solder-contaminated gold contacts; repairing burns or physical damage to the laminate; repairing through-holes; and more.
 Both contract manufacturers and OEMs will benefit from establishing a good in-house repair operation.

 Five Keys to Reliability